markerikson/react-redux-links/redux-tutorials.md

   https://medium.com/@jankjr_/dissecting-redux-864039c6cf59
   A dive through the source code of Redux looking at the parts that really matter, with discussion of the design decisions and patterns used and what consequences they have.

-- **"Redux without the sanity checks in a single file**
+- **"Redux without the sanity checks in a single file"**
   https://gist.github.com/gaearon/ffd88b0e4f00b22c3159
-  A gist from Dan Abramov, showing how Redux's core logic fits into <100 LOC.
+  A gist from Dan Abramov, showing how Redux's core logic fits into less than 100 LOC.

 - **Reading Redux: `createStore`**
   https://engineering.universe.com/reading-redux-ca160163867e